big-samantha/pizzaops-cutover/README.markdown

 * Optionally changes the `server` parameter in `puppet.conf` on the agent.
 * Optionally changes the `caserver` parameter in `puppet.conf` on the agent.`
 * ALWAYS removes the ssldir on the agent.
+* Finally, restarts the puppet agent.

 ## Usage

 Install this module on the "old" master, e.g. the master you are moving agents *AWAY* from.

+Classify the agents you would like to migrate as per the below examples.

 ### Minimal use case: